vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 # Deploy Explorer

-This topic describes how to deploy Explorer locally by RPM, DEB and tar packages.
+This topic describes how to deploy Explorer locally by RPM, DEB, and tar packages.

 ## Precautions